reactql/kit/README.md

 # New to GraphQL?

 Watch my free [45 minute YouTube video](https://www.youtube.com/watch?v=DNPVqK_woRQ), for a live coding walk-through of putting together a GraphQL server with a database.
 Learn how to write queries, mutations and handle nested/related data.

-If you want to build your own GraphQL server, check out the [GraphQL Server repo](https://github.com/reactql/examples/tree/master/graphql-server) in [examples](https://github.com/reactql/examples).